Above: Click map to expand.

 Walk description & directions

 Recorded on a gloriously bright and sunny day in late February, this isn’t really a Goyt Valley walk as it lies a few miles south.
 But I’ve included it as it’s one of my favourites in this part of the Peak District.
-And it is possible to start at Derbyshire Bridge, close to the head of the Goyt.
+It is possible to start at Derbyshire Bridge, close to the head of the Goyt.
 But I prefer to start from the carpark at Clough House Farm (postcode SK11 0BD).

 As the name suggests, Three Shires Head list at the junction of three counties; Derbyshire, Cheshire and Staffordshire.
 It was once an important crossing point over the River Dane for trains of packhorses.
 And a place where the horses could be rested and watered.